Chen Xiwo

 (Buy I Love My Mum on Amazon U.S./ Buy I Love My Mum on Amazon U.K.)

 Chen Xiwo is the author of the novella collection The Book of Sins, which is banned in China.
-Winner of an English PEN Award, Nicky Harman’s eagerly-awaited translation of this controversial book will be published by Fortysix in the UK in October 2014.
+Winner of an English PEN Award, Nicky Harman’s eagerly-awaited translation of this controversial book was published by Moongate Bookss in the UK in October 2014.

 Due to Chen’s refusal to compromise about his often controversial writing, it was nearly 20 years before his books could be published in China.
 He now teaches comparative literature at Fuzhou Normal University and has published seven major novels.